Frances Lasker Brody: Art collection and auction

 At the suggestion of Brody's father and her stepmother, medical philanthropist Mary Lasker, she and Sidney began collecting art.
 Through her work with the UCLA Art Council, which was founded in the early 1950s, she fell in love with a Henry Moore sculpture.
 "Sid put it under the Christmas tree.
-And well, by then I guess we were hooked," she told The Los Angeles Times in 1969.
+And well, by then I guess we were hooked," she told the Los Angeles Times in 1969.

 With her late husband, Sidney, she played a major role in the launch of LACMA, which opened in 1965, and for many years was a force on the UCLA Art Council, which she helped found and served as president.
 Under her leadership, the council mounted an important exhibition on the works of Pablo Picasso for his 80th birthday in 1961.
 She was the catalyst for a major Matisse retrospective at UCLA in 1966 that, with its unprecedented loans from the Matisse family, was what Los Angeles Times critic Henry J. Seldis called "one of the most ambitious exhibitions ever organized locally."

 Brody was a member of the Huntington's board of overseers for 20 years, playing a crucial early role in the development of its Chinese garden.

 Sotheby's and Christie's competed for four months for the auction with an original estimated value of $150 million.
 The Brody collection was a huge success, totaling $224.17 million.
 Because Brody was passionate about gardens, some of the sale’s proceeds were to go to the Huntington Library.

 A Picasso painting, Nu au Plateau de Sculpteur (Nude, Green Leaves and Bust), was the jewel of the collection and estimated to bring more than $80 million.
-The painting sold for a $95 million bid, with the sale charge, raised the full price to $106.48 million.
+The painting sold for a $95 million bid, which with the sale charge raised the full price to $106.48 million.
 Painted in rich blues, pinks and greens, it depicts the artist’s mistress Marie-Thérèse Walter asleep naked; above her, a bust of her head rests on a pedestal.
 The couple bought the painting from Paul Rosenberg, a New York dealer, who acquired it from Picasso in 1936.
 Picasso painted several canvases of Marie-Thérèse Walter that year, including Le Rêve, (The Dream), which belongs to the casino owner Stephen A. Wynn.

 A bust by Alberto Giacometti, Grande tête mince (1954), was expected to sell for $25 million to $35 million.
 His bronze La main (1948) sold for $25 million.
 The bronze figure of a cat by Giacometti, cast in 1955, sold for $20.8 million.

 Georges Braque’s La Treille set a world record for the painter at $10.16 million.
-A Marino Marini bronze of a rider, Piccolo cavaliere followed at $2.32 million, also more than the highest estimate.
+A Marino Marini bronze of a rider, Piccolo cavaliere, followed at $2.32 million, also more than the highest estimate.
 Picasso’s Femme au chat assise dans un fauteuil, painted in 1964, sold for $18 million.